What is Agile Project Management?

 Thanks to the short iterations in which Agile project management handles projects and products, you will be able to react more quickly if the market changes or if you find out that your existing product is falling behind the competition.

-Thanks to the transparency and inspection that are ingrained in Agile project management, you’ll also be able to quickly identify any issues with the way you manage your projects, any problems that your employees are facing, any Agile tools that might support your team, or anything else that might affect your projects and your startup in general.
+Thanks to the transparency and inspection that are ingrained in Agile project management, you’ll also be able to quickly identify any issues with the way you manage your projects, any problems that your employees are facing, or anything else that might affect your projects and your startup in general.

 As a result, you will be able to adapt more rapidly and find new ways to make your startup better.